jak-o-lantern/BachelorthesisEditMode/README.md

 For this documentation the Pyr_d60 samples are used as examples for easier understanding of the command lines.

 <h3> <center> Preparations </center> </h3>

 In order to use the metagenomic pipeline as described below, the installation of different programs is necessary when using the conda method and when not working in a pre set-up environment.
 Therefore, different environments running with different versions of Python are required.
-This project uses one main environment with Python Version 3.8 that contains most programs.
-Furthermore four different environments were created using Python Versions 2.7.15, 2.7.18, 3.6 and 3.7.8.
+This project uses one main environment with Python Version 3.8 that contains most programs. <p>Furthermore four different environments were created using Python Versions 2.7.15, 2.7.18, 3.6 and 3.7.8.
 Prokka was installed in a clean environment without other programs.
-Therefore, switching between environments to use certain programs is necessary.
-To deactivate an environment <code> conda deactivate </code> is used, to activate a new environment <code> conda activate environment_name </code> is used.
+Therefore, switching between environments to use certain programs is necessary. <p> To deactivate an environment <code> conda deactivate </code>  is used, to activate a new environment <code> conda activate environment_name </code>  is used.
 Installation was conducted with <code> conda install program_name </code>  unless otherwise specified, installing all dependencies if not yet installed.

-<h4> Environment 1: "metagenomics" <h/4>
+<h4> Environment 1: "metagenomics" </h4>
 This is the main environment used for this project running on Python 3.8.5.
 The installed programs are:
-- FastQC (v0.11.9)
+- FastQC (v0.11.9) <p>
 - BBTools (BBduk, BBMap) (Ver.
-38.18)
+38.18) <p>
-- MEGAHIT (v1.2.9)
+- MEGAHIT (v1.2.9) <p>
 - Bowtie2 (Ver.
-2.4.1)
+2.4.1) <p>
 - Samtools (Ver.
-1.7)
+1.7) <p>
 - Metabat2 (Ver.
-2.15)
+2.15) <p>
 - Maxbin2 (Ver.
-2.2.7)
+2.2.7) <p>
 - GTDBtk (Ver.
-1.3.0)
+1.3.0) <p>
 - CheckM (Ver.
-1.1.3)[Installation with pip3, see www.x, unzipped using <code> tar xvzf </code>}
+1.1.3)[Installation with pip3, see www.x, unzipped using <code> tar xvzf </code>] <p>
 - SPAdes (Ver.
-3.14.1)
+3.14.1) <p>
 - Barrnap (Ver.
-0.9)
+0.9) <p>

 <h4> Environment 2: "python2.7" </h4>
 This environment runs on Python Version 2.7.18 and contains the following two programs:
 - Kraken2 (Ver.
-2.0.9beta)
+2.0.9beta) <p>
 - Bracken (Ver.
 2.6.0)

 <h4> Environment 3: "anvio" </h4>
 This environment runs on Python 3.6.10 and contains:
 - Anvi'o (Ver.
-6.2)
+6.2) <p>
 - CONCOCT (Ver.
 1.1.0)

 <h4> Environment 4: "metawrap" </h4>